 Franz Kafka was born and lived most of his life in Prague where he also wrote The Metamorphosis, his most famous novel.

-Without a literary visit to the Kafka Museum, no visit to Prague is full to see its many exhibits that include first editions, documents, diaries and original photographs.
+Without a literary visit to the Kafka Museum, no visit to Prague is full to see its many exhibits including first editions, documents, diaries, and original photographs.

-Stop by the gift shop before you leave, where you can pick up copies of his books, along with calendars, postcards and a number of gifts and collectables inspired by Kafka.
+Stop by the gift shop before you leave, where you can pick up copies of his books, along with calendars, postcards, and a number of gifts and collectibles inspired by Kafka.
 The Prague shopping journey will definitely get something here.

 Also Read: 10 Best Airports In Oregon That Will Make Your Trip Convenient And Fly With Comfort!